Smart Manufacturing Engineering - Bachelor of Science in Engineering

 Credit/No Credit Policy

-All courses in chemistry, physics, biology, mathematics, statistics and those in the College of Engineering and Computing (CPB, CSE, ECE, MME, CEC, EGM) that are used to fulfill requirements of the major, must be taken for a grade.
+All courses in chemistry, physics, biology, mathematics, statistics and those in the College of Engineering and Computing (CPB, CSE, CYB, ECE, MME, CEC, EGM) that are used to fulfill requirements of the major, must be taken for a grade.

 Divisional Policy

-DOUBLE MAJORS: Students with two majors in the College of Engineering and Computing must take a minimum of 15 different/additional credit hours in their second major beyond the requirements of their first major.
+Multiple Majors: Students with two or more majors in the College of Engineering and Computing must take a minimum of 15 unique, additional credit hours in each major.

 Program Requirements